orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - [ ] Track program, rotation, ..., interface movements.
 Possibly replay at some accuracy.
 (Some directionality seen as temporal as to interface inputs.) ; causal histories.
 	- [ ] possible: log the things one might want to undo to, instead of logging the thing something currently is after applying something
-- [ ] Test on different OS & browsers
 - [ ] going around the loop constantly ignoring dropping the one connection, unrolling the line on the loop, if both are a loop, could keep going / oscillate, or things like larger extent compare, or same frame cancel out when intersect

-*Use the graphical rendering as the language/data embedded.Just put hte ray interface on top of that.*
-- moving along just moved a single ray, both structures intersect move throygh rach other from some other perspective ; Then whether it's ignored/branched, or doesn't interfere with each other.
-- Drop the self-loop from on-orbit check ; peek by going there, then one more step, and dropping .self and moving back to terminal

 ---